manuel-192/m-m/PKGBUILDs/ncd/README.md

 ```
 source /etc/skel/ncd-helper.bash
 ```
 Finally, user needs to *source* file ~/.bashrc.
-This can be done in several alternative ways, e.g. directly `source ~/.bashrc`, or log out and log in, or rebooting and log in.
+This can be done in several alternative ways, e.g. directly `source ~/.bashrc`, or log out and log in, or reboot and log in.

 ## Configuration files
 The two configuration files (mentioned above) contain full or partial path detinitions, one definition per line.